learn-co-curriculum/java-mod-3-zoned-date-time/README.md

 Just like the other date-time objects, we can also parse a `ZonedDateTime` object using the `parse()` methods.
-It should be noted that the default format for a `ZonedDateTime` instance is yyyy-MM-ddTHH:mmXV.
+It should be noted that the default format for a `ZonedDateTime` instance is uuuu-MM-ddTHH:mmXV.
 In this format, the T separates the date from the time portion of the date-time object and the X and V relate to the zone-offset and zone ID respectively.